 Blind Square is one of the icebreaker games you can use to highlight leadership and communication – some people will want to take charge, while others are more comfortable following direction.
 Also, it can be repeated after the first try to see if they can improve their collaboration.

-Icebreakers also encourage lighthearted interactions that wouldn’t usually take place in the context of a normal workday.
+Ice breakers should also encourage lighthearted interactions that wouldn’t usually take place in the context of a normal workday.
 When the correct game is chosen, everyone benefits from the energy they bring to any meeting or event.
-Remember that choosing ice breakers for meetings, even if those meetings are business-critical does not mean that you should discount fun icebreakers.
+Remember that even some business-critical meetings can benefit from a bit of levity and fun!

 This ice breaker activity is a fun one that requires some creativity.
 It enhances a sense of community because people have to draw the others as a group – not just between the drawers, but the recipients of the portraits too.
-The outcome is very visual and colourful, the images can be put up in the meeting room.
-Meeting ice breakers that produce physical results can really help ensure the work of the meeting continues afterwards!
+The outcome is very visual and colorful and the result images can be put up in the meeting room afterward!
+Meeting ice breakers that produce physical results that can be shared can really help ensure the good vibes of the meeting continue afterward!

 This is a warm-up to really get a group energized.
 It is a game based on the traditional Rock Paper Scissors game but with a twist.
 The people who lost become fans and have to cheer for the players still in the game.
 The final is cheered on by a large crowd & the excitement is through the roof!
 If there are a larger number of people, you can have multiple tournaments.
 Fun icebreakers don’t need to be complicated.
 Keep your ice breaker simple and ensure everyone can get involved easily.

-Have new team mates tell a joke at their first all-hands meeting.
+Have new teammates tell a joke at their first all-hands meeting.
 This is a great way to encourage people to be vulnerable and also ensures the meetings start on a cheery note.
-Remember that ice breaking activities needn’t be complicated to be effective and when looking for ice breaker ideas, don’t discount the simple games – they can often be the best.
+Remember that opening activities needn’t be complicated to be effective and when looking for ice breaker ideas, don’t discount the simple joy of making others laugh!

 This is a seemingly contradictory ice breaker that actually results in lots of smiles.
 Instruct everyone to keep a straight face and do not smile under ANY circumstance in the first five minutes of the meeting.
-People turn into children with an instruction like this, and immediately start looking at others, seeing how they cope.
+People turn into children with an instruction like this, and immediately start looking at others, seeing how they are coping.
 The anticipation makes everyone giggly, so after a while they cannot suppress their laughter anymore.
-We love ice breaker ideas that encourage people to try new things and are surprising too.
-Some of the best ice breaker games are those that encourage laughter, and the no smiling game is great for that!
+This activity takes zero prep and so is a great one to pull out at the last minute!

-We hope you have found some useful tips for practical and fun ice breaker games and ice breaker ideas in the list above.
+Your meetings and workshops don’t have to be boring.
+We hope you have found some useful tips for practical and fun ice breaker games you can use in your next session!

-What are your favourite ice breaker activities?
+What are your favorite ice breaker activities?
 Have you tried any of the methods above?
 How did you find them?
 Let us know about your experiences in the comments.